 The GM can stretch this out or shrink it depending on the situation.
 The best gauge is to follow what your players would like.
 Generally it is nice to have a couple of play sessions after a level up so a player can use their new Powers and enjoy the new perks of their character.
 If after 3 or 4 sessions your players get tired of using the same old stuff, level them up!
 By keeping pace with the players, GMs are sure to run a fun and properly paced game.

-- Defeat a Boss.
+- Defeated a Boss

-- Flee a Boss.
+- Flee or Defeated by a Boss

 Ultimately it is up to the GM in the Atomic RPG System to determine how often characters will level up.
 The pace of any campaign should be discussed before it begins.
 Character rewards like leveling can easily be adjusted from quest to quest.
 The important thing is that players feel that their character rewards match the time and effort they spend in game.

-PC Fame and Renown Character Rewards
+PC Fame and Renown as Rewards

 Fame often comes to a character or characters who save people from some great peril.
 Or it can come from defeating a powerful foe.
 Usually in RPGs the fame and renown is earned and shared through roleplay while a player is acting as their character.
 This can be a powerful character reward in of itself.
 This should be fostered by the GM and other players to provide a rich and fulfilling RPG gaming experience.
 Earning fame and renown are a lot of fun.
 It really does put the RP into RPG.

-PC Wealth and Treasure Character Rewards
+Wealth and Treasure Character Rewards

 One of the biggest motivations for players is treasure seeking.
 In so many books and movies the centerpiece of plot revolves around treasure.
 Often times it is a specific item of incredible strength or worth, or both.
 With the treasure the party gains on their quests, they can get better gear, buy nice places to live, and afford luxuries for their character.

-So the questions GMs ask is “How much treasure and wealth should my players have?”
 Check out the table below to see the numbers.
 There is a target a GM should hit as well as a poor and rich threshold.
 This is designed so that characters remain in the “right” amount of strength coming from their items.

 As a general rule, this should allow a character to have 1 close to maxed out item for their Character Tier.
 This means that a Tier 1 character should have 1 item that is a +3 item. +3 is the maximum that a Tier 1 character can use.
 See the Crafting Skill for more details on items and level restrictions.
 A Tier 3 character should have 3 items that are +7.

 This does not mean that a character has to have these exact items.
-Instead it means that they have enough items that would equal that cost.
+Instead, it means that they have enough items that would equal that cost.
 It is far more likely they may have one or two items that are “maxed out” and a whole handful of items of lesser quality.
 The amount of wealth a PC has will regulate the strength of their items.
 All players in a group should be near equal to one another in wealth.
 This way the game remains equitable and fair for everyone.

 The GM for the game can make decisions whether to allow more or less wealth into the game.
 This all depends on the type and style of the campaign.
-As long as the PCs are all close in wealth it should be just fine.
+As long as the PCs are all close in wealth it should be fine.

 Campaigns that are either too rich or too poor have problems of their own.